|Approval Date||March 21, 2018|

 Program Admission and Selection

 Program admission requirements vary by program and are identified in Institute publications.
 At the application closing date, as published in Michener publications, applications are assessed to determine if admission requirements are met and then all qualified applications are ranked.
-Top ranked applicants are invited to Multiple Mini Interviews* (MMIs) which are an objective and transparent toll to assess applicants’ suitability for their chosen program.
+Top ranked applicants are invited to Multiple Mini Interviews* (MMIs) which are an objective and transparent tool to assess applicants’ suitability for their chosen program.
 Scoring for MMIs is added to the admission requirement ranking and then the applicants are re-ranked.
 Offers are issued to the top ranked candidates within the program’s admission quota.

 *for those programs that do not have MMIs, offers of admission are issued to the top ranked applicants within the program’s admission quota.